Michael Marshall

 So for those of you reading this who are business people you probably know that a graph in the shape of a hockey stick is an ugly thing… If you don’t know what I mean when I say that, looks at the picture below.

-An example of extraordinary circumstances is being the first to market, or having monopoly over the market etc. If those situations exist then your profits can be amazing, but as soon as you are in a competitive market they profit margin will change drastically.
+An example of extraordinary circumstances is being the first to market, or having monopoly over the market etc. If those situations exist then your profits can be amazing, but as soon as you are in a competitive market the profit margin will change drastically.

 Let’s take Netflix who had an insane market share at one stage in their business.
-At that tie they were onboarding millions of subscribers every year and they were retaining those subscriptions month after month.
-I’m sure the graphs of the Netflix CashFlow Projections in 2016 were insane.
+At that time they were onboarding millions of subscribers every year and they were retaining those subscriptions month after month.
+I’m sure the graphs of the Netflix Cash Flow Projections in 2016 were insane.
 But very quickly the market changed and so did their market share.
-Let’s just pretend there was no way of knowing Amazon would jump into the streaming site race, or YouTube Premium, Disney+, Hulu, Showmax and a whole bunch more… Even if we had no way of knowing those companies would join the race in competitive and meaningful way, it is a sure bet that no one can hold 100% market captivation on the internet.
-Even Facebook has competitors and while it may take some time, Facebook is not destined to remain the king of social media - in fact even now in 2020 it’s pretty to easy to see that the days of Facebook being the most popular social media site are numbered.
+Let’s just pretend there was no way of knowing Amazon would jump into the streaming site race, or YouTube Premium, Disney+, Hulu, Showmax and a whole bunch more… Even if we had no way of knowing those companies would join the race in competitive and meaningful ways, it is a sure bet that no one can hold 100% market captivation on the internet.

 Do you know the team behind the solution/ company/ technology